emlynsg/graphix-jcz-transpiler/README.md

-Calculus*](https://arxiv.org/abs/0704.1263) by Danos, Kashefi, and Panangaden (2007), circuit-to-pattern transpilation leverages the universality of the gate set consisting of 𝔍(α) and ∧Z. This package implements that transpilation mehtod in a straightforward and principled way.
+Calculus*](https://arxiv.org/abs/0704.1263) by Danos, Kashefi, and Panangaden (2007), circuit-to-pattern transpilation leverages the universality of the gate set consisting of 𝔍(α) and ∧Z. This package implements that transpilation method in a straightforward and principled way.

 The package allows for transpilation of circuits with the following steps: